About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Why not try one of our mesh washbags.

-They’re 80cmx60cm, ideal for washing fleece bedding items including liners, cuddle sacks, hammocks, tunnels etc – for more details find them in the SHOP section of the website. $8.00ea or 2 for $14 + postage.
+They’re ideal for washing fleece bedding items including liners, cuddle sacks, hammocks, tunnels etc – find them here: Deano Wash bags 90x60cm (New size)

 BUT I DON’T WANT PET BEDDING IN MY HOME WASHING MACHINE – Laundromats often have machines just for pet bedding, or you could invest in a second washing machine just for the bedding only.
 They can be hooked up to an outside tap without too much fuss.
 Plenty of Google videos out there about how to do it.